 Messenger Eagle (See Dance for the Earth)

-(1992 ) Messenger Eagle is primarily a male solo in Dance for the Earth, an evening of dances celebrating the Earth, that pays homage to the important American symbol, the eagle.
+(1992 ) Messenger Eagle is a male solo in Dance for the Earth, an evening of dances celebrating the Earth, that pays homage to the important American symbol, the eagle.
 In America, and especially with Native Americans, and other cultures as well, the Eagle is admired and held in great reverence.
-When working on the red earth sites in the Southwestern United States it was always a glorious moment when an Eagle soared above with its great power, strength, and beauty.
+When working on the red earth sites in the Southwestern United States for six years with the Utah project, it was always a glorious moment when an Eagle soared above with its great power, strength, and beauty.

-Maida became familiar with the Eagle when she was a very young child living in Kanab, Utah.
-The red earth buttes surrounding Kanab, were a convenient, stunning, resting place for Eagles to safely view the world below.
+Maida became familiar with the Eagle when she was a young child living in Kanab, Utah.
+The red earth buttes surrounding Kanab, were a convenient and enticing place for Eagles to safely view the world below.

 Artists and Collaborators